Anpatel95/Machine-Learning-Models/README.md

 The objective of this project is to analyze the chemical properties of wines with the lowest quality rating (3) versus those with the highest quality rating (8) using various machine learning models and optimization techniques.
 The dataset is split into 67% for training and 33% for testing.

-## Authors' Model Accuracy - Default Algorithms
+## Authors' Model Accuracy - Default Hyperparameters

 The initial phase evaluates model performance using default hyperparameters and SMOTE (Synthetic Minority Over-sampling Technique) for oversampling.